 What is a Nonce?

-The nonce is a “number only used once,” in a Bitcoin block which is a 32-bit (4-byte) numerical string.
-The value of the nonce is adjusted by miners so that the hash of the block will be less than or equal to the current target of the network.
-As this iterative calculation requires time and resources, the presentation of the block with the correct nonce value constitutes what’s known as proof-of-work.
+The nonce is a “number only used once.”
+In a Bitcoin block, this is a 32-bit (4-byte) numerical string.
+The value of the nonce is adjusted as miners mine.
+That means that the hash of the block will be less than or equal to the current target of the network.
+This iterative calculation requires time and resources.
+Proof-of-work is therefore the proof that the block has the correct nonce value.
+Without this proof, the block cannot be confirmed.

 What is a Genesis Block?

 The Genesis Block is the first transaction in the block that starts a new electronic transaction (or coin in the case of Bitcoin).
 A crucial function of the blockchain is that it relies on hash pointers which contain the address of the previous block, as well as the hash of the new data.
-The block is similar to a sequence of chain links, where each link is connected to the other via its antecedent link.
+Each block is similar to a sequence of chain links.
+Where each link is connected to the other via the previous link.

 Blocks, however, are connected to the previous block using a pointer.
 A pointer does not store the actual hash value, but “points” to an address of variables.
 Data from the previous blocks are hashed (or encrypted) into a new unique series of letters and numbers of a fixed length.